 Table of Contents

-How to Make Outback Mushrooms
+How to Make Outback Steakhouse Mushrooms

-- Heat a skillet over medium heat and add butter.
+- Heat butter in a large skillet over medium heat.

 - When the butter melts, add mushrooms, onions, and salt.